NOUIY/aws-cdk-guide/v2/bootstrapping.md

 ## How does bootstrapping work?<a name="bootstrapping-how"></a>

 Resources and their configuration that are used by the CDK are defined in an AWS CloudFormation template\.
 This template is created and managed by the CDK team\.
-For the latest version of this template, see `[bootstrap\-template\.yaml](https://github.com/aws/aws-cdk/blob/main/packages/aws-cdk/lib/api/bootstrap/bootstrap-template.yaml)` in the *aws\-cdk GitHub repository*\.
+For the latest version of this template, see `[bootstrap\-template\.yaml](https://github.com/aws/aws-cdk-cli/blob/main/packages/aws-cdk/lib/api/bootstrap/bootstrap-template.yaml)` in the *aws\-cdk\-cli GitHub repository*\.

 To bootstrap an environment, you use the AWS CDK Command Line Interface \(AWS CDK CLI\) `cdk bootstrap` command\.
 The CDK CLI retrieves the template and deploys it to AWS CloudFormation as a stack, known as the *bootstrap stack*\.
 By default, the stack name is `CDKToolkit`\.
 By deploying this template, CloudFormation provisions the resources in your environment\.
 After deployment, the bootstrap stack will appear in the AWS CloudFormation console of your environment\.